nlewycky/zddb/README.md

 # zddb

-zddb is a commandline tool reprints a text file, lines sorted and uniqued.
+zddb is a command line tool reprints a text file, lines sorted and uniqued.
 It is the same as `sort -u`.
 Internally it builds up a ZDD per line of text, unions them, and then enumerates every set stored in the ZDD, printing them.
 The purpose is to serve as example code to show fast unioning of many ZDDs.
 The